Supply chain strategic planning and modeling for decision-support

 2. Supply chain planning levels

-What are the main difficulties that arise in supply chain planning?
+What are the main difficulties in supply chain planning?

 Any large company has a plan for sales, production, purchasing, and sometimes transportation of products.
 However, few of these plans can be rigidly linked because, in most cases, they are made separately from each other and in different measurement units.